Mustafa Kemal Atatürk: Issue of Mosul

 The Issue of Mosul, a dispute with the United Kingdom over control of Mosul Vilayet, was one of the first foreign affairs-related controversies of the new Republic.
 During the Mesopotamian campaign, Lieutenant General William Marshall followed the British War Office's instruction that "every effort was to be made to score as heavily as possible on the Tigris before the whistle blew", capturing Mosul three days after the signature of the Armistice of Mudros (30 October 1918).
 In 1920, the Misak-ı Milli, which consolidated the "Turkish lands", declared that Mosul Vilayet was a part of the historic Turkish heartland.
 The British were in a precarious situation with the Issue of Mosul and were adopting almost equally desperate measures to protect their interests.
 For example, the Iraqi revolt against the British was suppressed by the RAF Iraq Command during the summer of 1920.
 From the British perspective, if Atatürk stabilized Turkey, he would then turn his attention to Mosul and penetrate Mesopotamia, where the native population would likely join his cause.
 Such an event would result in an insurgent and hostile Muslim nation in close proximity to British territory in India.

 In 1923, Atatürk tried to persuade the GNA that accepting the arbitration of the League of Nations at the Treaty of Lausanne did not signify relinquishing Mosul, but rather waiting for a time when Turkey might be stronger.
 Nevertheless, the artificially drawn border had an unsettling effect on the population on both sides.
 Later, it was claimed that Turkey began where the oil ends, as the border was drawn by the British geophysicists based on locations of oil reserves.
 Atatürk did not want this separation.
 To address Atatürk's concerns, the British Foreign Secretary George Curzon attempted to disclaim the existence of oil in the Mosul area.
 On 23 January 1923, Curzon argued that the existence of oil was no more than hypothetical.
-However, according to the biographer Armstrong, "England wanted oil.
-Mosul and Kurds were the key."
+However, according to the biographer H. C. Armstrong, "England wanted Mosul and its oil.
+The Kurds were the key to Mosul and the oil of Irak."